gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-how-it-works.md

 ﻿Title: WebGL How It Works
 Description: What WebGL is really doing under the hood

-This is a continuation from <a href="webgl-fundamentals.html">WebGL Fundamentals</a>.
+This is a continuation from [WebGL Fundamentals](webgl-fundamentals.html).
 Before we continue I think we need to discuss at a basic level what WebGL and your GPU actually do.
 There are basically 2 parts to this GPU thing.
 The first part processes vertices (or streams of data) into clipspace vertices.
 The second part draws pixels based on the